 Usernames and passwords are the foundation of almost every application we use and every network we access.
-But simply entering your username and password is no longer enough to prevent hackers from getting in.
+But these conventional credentials have become shockingly inadequate, and the days of relying solely on a simple username and password for protection are long gone.

 Let’s dive into each and see what makes the SSO + MFA combo so strong.